MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-set-up-nat.md

 ---
 ms.assetid: d174e976-e265-4acc-9ef5-1c92b602f761
-title: Set up NAT for traffic forwarding in SDN infrastructure by using VMM 2016.
+title: Set up NAT for traffic forwarding in SDN infrastructure by using VMM.
 description: This article describes how to configure NAT connection and NAT rules for traffic forwarding in the SDN infrastructure.
 author: JYOTHIRMAISURI
 ms.author: v-jysur
 manager: riyazp
-ms.date: 11/07/2017
+ms.date: 07/16/2020
 ms.topic: article
 ms.prod: system-center
 ms.technology: virtual-machine-manager
 ---

 # Set up NAT for traffic forwarding in the SDN infrastructure

 This article describes how to set up Network Address Translation (NAT) for traffic forwarding in a software-defined network (SDN) infrastructure set up in the System Center Virtual Machine Manager (VMM) fabric.